 How to Open DOCX Files: Complete Guide for Any Device

-Learn how to open DOCX files on any device without Microsoft Word.
-Free methods for Windows, Mac, iPhone, Android, and online.
+Open DOCX files free on any device without Microsoft Word.
+Step-by-step methods for Windows, Mac, iPhone, Android, and browser-based viewers.

 Can't open a DOCX file?
 You're not alone.
 DOCX is Microsoft Word's default format, but you don't need Word to open it.
 This guide covers every free method to open DOCX files on any device.